NBER Coordinating Center on the Economics of AD/ADRD Prevention, Treatment, and Care

 2:30 PM

-Research Panel 3: Early Detection and Classification of Dementia Symptoms
+Research Panel 3: Early Detection, Causes, and Classification of Dementia Symptoms

 Disparities in the Accuracy of Dementia Classifications in Medicare Fee-for-Service and Medicare Advantage Data